plone/plone-devstart/README.rst

 The key point here is that ``plone-devstart`` assumes you have an appropriate Python version installed already.
-It will check version compatibility, but othewrise it allows you to use a system-installed or custom compiled Python.
+It will check version compatibility, but otherwise it allows you to use a system-installed or custom compiled Python.

 * Why not use ``ZopeSkel`` or ``Paste Script`` to build this?